List of Bolton Wanderers F.C. players (25–99 appearances)

 Bolton Wanderers F.C. is an English association football club based in Horwich, Greater Manchester.
 The club was formed in Bolton in 1874 as Christ Church F.C., and played their first competitive match in October 1881, when they entered the First Round of the 1881–82 FA Cup.
 The club was renamed Bolton Wanderers F.C. in 1877, and they moved to Burnden Park in 1895 and the Reebok Stadium in 1997.
 The club won its first significant trophy in 1923 by beating West Ham United in the first FA Cup Final to be played at Wembley Stadium.
 Over the next forty years the club won a further 3 FA Cups.
 The club has gained promotion to the Premier League one three separate occasions; first in 1995, then again in 1997, with each term lasting for only one season on each occasion, before again gaining promotion in 2001.

 Since playing their first competitive match, more than 850 players have made a competitive first-team appearance for the club, many of whom have played between 25 and 99 matches (including substitute appearances).

-Five players have fallen one short of 100 appearances for Bolton Wanderers, John Slater and Evan Jones, whose appearances were reduced due to the first World War, Harry McShane and Jack Bradley, who both played for the club between 1947 and 1951, and Dorian Dervite who played between 2014 and 2018.
+Six players have fallen one short of 100 appearances for Bolton Wanderers, John Slater and Evan Jones, whose appearances were reduced due to the first World War, Harry McShane and Jack Bradley, who both played for the club between 1947 and 1951, Dorian Dervite who played between 2014 and 2018 and Victor Adeboyejo who played between 2023 and 2026.
 John Owen, who appeared between 1906 and 1911 played 98 times for the club.
-Nigerian forward Victor Adeboyejo is the player still at the club closest to 100 appearances, having played 99 matches for Bolton Wanderers.
+English forward John McAtee is the player still at the club closest to 100 appearances, having played 94 matches for Bolton Wanderers.

-As of November 2025, a total of 305 players have played between 25 and 99 competitive matches for the club.
-Of those players, eight are still playing for the club and can add to their total.
+As of September 2026, a total of 314 players have played between 25 and 99 competitive matches for the club.
+Of those players, nine are still playing for the club and can add to their total.